NWBY/blog/building-this-site/part-01.md

----
-title: "Building this site - I"
-description: "First post in this series about how I built this site and what tech I used."
-date: 2019-01-11T16:54:36Z
-draft: false
----

 So I'll start of by saying that this site took a lot longer than it needed to.
 It was simply me being lazy that made it take so long.

 Building a site similar is very simple and can be deployed in a few hours, all that may take a bit longer is your customisation and styling.
 This post will only contain a brief overview of the technologies I used to build this project.
 Part II will start the build process.